Varieties of subalgebras and endotrivial modules: Abstract

 \section{Abstract}

 Let $(\fg,[p])$ be a finite dimensional restricted Lie algebra over a perfect field $\KK$ of characteristic $p\!\ge \!3$.
-By combining methods from recent work of Benson-Carlson \cite{BC20} with those of \cite{CF21,Fa17} we obtain a description of the endotrivial $(\fg,[p])$-modules in case $\fg$ is supersolvable.
+By combining methods from recent work of Benson-Carlson \cite{BC20} with those of \cite{CF21,Fa17} we obtain a description of the endotrivial $(\fg,[p])$-modules in case the underlying Lie algebra $\fg$ is supersolvable.
+For such $\fg$ and algebraically closed $\KK$, this yields a classification of the indecomposable $(\fg,[p])$-modules of constant Jordan type with one non-projective block.